 - Make them take off those footie sleepers when they wake up and walk around.
 As fabric twists and children stand/walk on the fabric, not the soles, it creates a safety risk underfoot.
 Less sensory feedback and slippery soles!!
 Get them dressed once they wake up.

-- Carefully consider the issues before you try a weighted blanket.
+- Carefully consider safety issues before you try a weighted blanket.
 Originally sold for kids on the autistic spectrum and for kids with sensory processing disorders without muscular or orthopedic issues, these blankets have become popular with other groups.
 The biggest concern for hypermobile kids is that placing weight (meaning force) on an unstable joint over time without conscious awareness or adult monitoring is a safety issue.
-It is possible to create ligament injury or even subluxation of a joint with weights, depending on limb position, length of time weight is applied, and the amount of force placed on a joint.
+It is possible to create permanent ligament injury or even subluxation of a joint with weights, depending on a limb’s position, the length of time weight is applied, and the amount of force placed on a joint.
 Talk the idea of a weighted blanket over with your OTR or PT before you order one of these blankets.